This game has a prerelease article

 Unique Left/Right Sprites

 Unused tiles for Samus, as well as the orientation of the used tiles, indicate that Samus was originally going to have unique sprites for facing left and right.
 There are tiles for running and shooting while running.
 The feet for the standing pose and gun for the upwards-aiming pose are also mirrored compared to the rest of the tiles in the pose.
 In the final version of the game, Samus uses the same sprites for both directions, which means her gun arm switches between her left and right arms.
+These sprites were seen in the Japanese commercial for the game.

 Oddly enough, the alternate tiles for suitless Samus seem to be from an earlier version of her running animation.
 Her hand is held in a different position, her hair is less messy as it waves, and her chest is flatter.
 As suitless Samus is unique to the later cartridge versions of the game, it's possible that the artist who initially drew the tileset was not aware that the alternate tiles were unused.